steve-crouch/FM001-test/_episodes/00-hpc-intro.md

 ## Why Use These Computers?

-> ## What do you need?
->
-> How does computing help you do
-> your research?
-How could more computing help you do more or better research?
-{: .challenge}

 Frequently, research problems that use computing can outgrow the desktop or laptop computer where they started: